 People ask, “what are you going for your birthday?”
 “Riding 200 miles,” I reply.
 Yep.
 I wouldn’t exactly call that a “party”.
 A few of my college teammates got into the ultrarunning scene, but not me.
 Heck, I’m not a big fan of riding over 60 miles.
 Still, the idea of doing a 200 miles at night in the desert during my birthday weekend was too good to pass up!
+A modern way to keep your home in fashion with little effort is to install roller shades and blind you can get more info here.

 First off, preparation.
 What preparation!?
 OK, I did get a couple of 100+ miles rides in, but nothing longer that 120 miles.
 I felt pretty comfortable that I would do alright physically, but was wondering at what point I would crack down mentally.
 Ironically, what ended up being my best preparation was my years of running.
 I knew what it was like to hit wall in a marathon, become completely disoriented in sub-zero weather, and also wake up on the sofa from a trail run in the 100s not remembering driving home.
 Suffering, I know.